...

 The color of foods depends on their coloring substances, making them appealing and enjoyable.

-Artificial coloring – These are used as additives by the food industry.
-They have no positive health effects, and unfortunately, many of them are harmful.
+Artificial coloring—The food industry uses these as additives.
+They have no positive health effects; unfortunately, many are harmful.

-Natural colors – Plant-based foods, mainly fruits and vegetables, contain various colored pigments that enhance their natural beauty.
-These natural colors are also beneficial to health.
-Some are even anticarcinogens.
+Natural colors—Plant-based foods, mainly fruits and vegetables, contain various colored pigments that enhance their natural beauty.
+These natural colors are also beneficial to health, and some are even anticarcinogens.

 Green

-This color results from the presence of chlorophyll, the most abundant vegetable pigment.
-This substance lets plants capture the sun’s energy to synthesize glucose, which is later converted into starch and other nutrients.
+This color results from chlorophyll, the most abundant vegetable pigment.
+This substance lets plants capture the sun’s energy to synthesize glucose, later converted into starch and other nutrients.

-Spinach, lettuce, peas, artichokes, broccoli, legume, and grain sprouts are good sources of chlorophyll.
+Spinach, lettuce, peas, artichokes, broccoli, legumes, and grain sprouts are good sources of chlorophyll.

 Chlorophyll is an antioxidant and blood-purifying.
 Its anti-cancer properties are under investigation.